prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 Prysm can be installed on Windows, GNU/Linux, and MacOS systems with Docker.
 We use [Bazel](https://bazel.build) to push preconfigured Docker images to a publicly accessible Google Cloud container registry.

-:::tip Not familiar with docker?
+:::tip Not familiar with Docker?
 Try our quickstart

 This guidance is targeted at users who are already comfortable with Docker.
 See our [Quickstart](/docs/install/install-with-script) for beginner-friendly installation instructions.